-Julia is both excited and nervous by the challenge of moving to the small town of Palmerston North, with an entire population less than the MCG crowd on Grand Final day.
+Julia is both excited and nervous by the challenge of moving to Palmerston North, with an entire population less than the MCG crowd on Grand Final day.

 Last year Julia got married to Damien Kong (TCFS 2007).
 The pair met on their first day at Trinity, started dating three days later and have been together ever since.
 She hopes that Damien will soon join her in New Zealand along with their two Pomeranians.